 Stephanie is from a farming background.
-She is married and has children.
+She is married and has adult children.
 In her spare time Stephanie is involved in long distance running, reading, entertaining friends, gardening and with another lawyer has recently established a law choir in Christchurch.

 The issues in her recent cases have included:

 - A successful appeal under s182 Family Proceedings Act finding that a trust formed prior to a marriage was a nuptial settlement and that the later purchase of a farm was a nuptial settlement

 - Defending a claim that an increase in value of farm land was relationship property and that a current account in a company was relationship property

 - Family Protection claims